LoL DPS items guide - Core equipment for Damage Dealers

 It is a successor of long-gone and mourned Deathfire Grasp.
 It can be charged simply by running.
 Upon reaching the maximum amount of charges next spell triggers a special effect that damages the first enemy hit and nearby enemies.
 Great item which increases wave clearing abilities making farm much easier while also improving ability damage.
 The unique ability of this item provides additional nuke to the spells which makes it one of the best Mage equipment in the game.
 Very often first core item completed by mid players.

 Mejai's Soulstealer: 20 AP, 200 Mana

 An improved version of previously mentioned Dark Seal.
-Mejai's Soulstealer is an item which grants more Ability Power the more stacks it have.
+Mejai's Soulstealer is an item that grants more Ability Power the more stacks it has.
 You gain stacks by killing enemy champions and by assisting in kills but you lose them faster while dying.
 It can be one of the best AP per gold spent items when stacked.
 Probably the best snowballing item.
 When you see, that you are getting easy kills and assists, you can stack it up pretty quickly.
 It is not recommended to have it with less than 10 stacks.

 Morellonomicon: 70 AP, 300 Health, 15 Magic Penetration

 Passive: Dealing Magical Damage inflicts on targets Grievous Wounds for 3 seconds which reduces healing.

 A combination of Ability Power and Health from this item makes it a good choice at the end of laning phase.
 This item should be brought against teams with magical resistance because of its magical penetration bonus and against champions with high healing abilities as it applies Grievous Wounds.
 The best examples would be Mundo, Vladimir, and Volibear.
 A core item against squishy enemies since paired with Sorcerer’s Shoes deals virtually true damage to opponents.